itsYakub/42-ft_transcendence/README.md

 - delete tournaments when finished
 - tournament next-match gatekeeping
 - check and protect all responses
-- move scrollbar hding to css file
+- move scrollbar hiding to css file

 Tests:
 - not logged in